 The Peak District has been popular with some of the Nation’s most famed literature influencers.
 Key scenes from Jane Austen’s Pride and Prejudice were set here, along with the adventures of Sherlock Holmes and the White Edge Moor has been prominent in Jane Eyre adaptations.

-We supply a special selection of holiday cottages in the Peak District, with havens of vivid greens, fantastic verges and sterling stretches of rivers, which attract millions of visitors a year to one of the country’s most beloved getaway spots.
+The Trust have a special selection of holiday cottages in the Peak District, with havens of vivid greens, fantastic verges and sterling stretches of rivers, which attract millions of visitors a year to one of the country’s most beloved getaway spots.

 The Peak District is also a heavenly destination for a romantic getaway.
 Perfect for two, the cute Rowthorne Lodge is cosy and this cottage is sweetly secluded on the edge of Hardwick Hall Estate.
 The former gatehouse is a walker’s dream holiday cottage and there are plenty of grand houses in the grounds waiting to be viewed.

 Perfect for both couples and families, Darfar is neatly located on the banks of the River Manifold.
 The novelty feature to this holiday cottage is the special wood burner, making those cooler evenings something to look forward to after a leisurely day of exploring the National Park.

 There is a hard-surface cycle way on your doorstep and the Peak District has many a cycle route, ranging from easy to daredevil, including Duke’s Drive, Win Hill, White Edge Loop and Dark Peak Edale Valley.
 Continuing down the adventure route, the picturesque Peak District cottage Rowthorne Lodge is not far from the thrills of Alton Towers and is surrounded by an abundance of peaceful environments thriving with wildlife.